alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I read a lot of pages which aren't on the public web, stuff behind paywalls or login screens.
 I want to include these in my web archive.

-Many web archives only save public content -- either because they can't access private content to save, and they couldn't share if it they did.
+Many web archives only save public content -- either because they can't access private content to save, or they couldn't share if it they did.
-For example, pages behind login screens aren't captured in the Wayback Machine.
 This makes it even more important that I keep my own copy of private pages, because I may not find another.

 ### It should be possible to edit pages

-Web pages contain a lot of junk that I don't care about preserving -- ads, tracking, pop-ups, and more.
+Web pages contain a lot of junk that I don't care about saving -- ads, tracking, pop-ups, and more.
 I want to cut all that stuff out, and just keep the useful parts.

-It's like saving clippings from a magazine: I want the article, not the ads wrapped around it.
+It's like taking clippings from a magazine: I want the article, not the ads wrapped around it.

 [archiving account]: https://pinboard.in/faq/#archiving